Probably-Boring/.github/README.md

 ![probablyboring logo](https://github.com/Probably-Boring/.github/blob/main/Logo.png?raw=true)

 Hey there!
-Welcome to the **Probably Boring** GitHub organization — where I share all the code, projects, and tools that go along with my *probablyboring* newsletter.
+Welcome to the **Probably Boring** GitHub organization — where I share all the code, projects, and tools that go along with my *Probably Boring* newsletter.

 ## What’s Probably Boring?